rails/spring/README.md

 keeping your application running in the background so you don't need to boot it every time you run a test, rake task or migration.

+**Upgrading to 1.1?
+It's recommended to run `bundle exec spring binstub --all` to regenerate your binstubs.**

 ## Features

 * Totally automatic; no need to explicitly start and stop the background process